AmirhosseinOlyaei/msimbo-todo/pages/MSIMBO - Intro to Computing.md

 		- Labs
 -
 	- How to start a Web Project
+		- 1. Open my CLI interface
+		  2. 2.
+Create a new folder called "msimbo
 		- CLI Commands
 			- mkdir - make a directory
 			- cd - changes into a directory